Learning CSS Grid

 Real World Examples

-With the following expression you can define a grid which has columns with a
+With the following expression, you can define a grid that has columns with a

 minimum width of